U-QASAR/u-qasar.github.io/_part23/description.md

 2.2.3.5 Reporting and Visualization
 ===================================
 U-QASAR Reporting and Visualization services enable rich visualization of data and generation of reports about project / product quality and status.
-A set of the available options regarding that is presented below
+A set of the available options regarding that is presented below.

 Projects Visualization
 ----------------------